estevaoguerra19/us-soccer-salaries/README.md

 # MLS Insights

 ## The Project
-This project idea was formulated for me when I was jus trying to create an idea for my first Data Analysis Project, I saw that datasets on the Kaggle and I took it because I love Soccer, then this project has been made for me.
+This project idea was formulated for me when I was just trying to create an idea for my first Data Analysis Project, I saw that datasets on the Kaggle and I took it because I love Soccer, then this project has been made for me.

 ## Main Goal
 - Get insights about salaries in MLS;